pythonsudeste/pythonbrasil13-app/README.md

-# Python Brasil 13 Mobile App
+# Python Sudeste 2018 - Mobile App

 ## How to contribute